 Summer Study Abroad: Comparative Health Care Systems

 For more than three decades, Emory Sociology has offered and continues to offer a five-week program focusing on issues and problems in health care delivery in Great Britain and the United States: "Comparative Health Care Systems" (SOC 390).
-The emphasis of this program is on the comparative social organization of the two systems, contrasting the evolution and current state of the two health care systems in the two nations.
+The emphasis of this program is on the comparative social organization of the two systems, contrasting the evolution and current state of the respective health care systems in both nations.

 SOC 390 is offered for 8 credit hours (equivalent of 2 courses).
-Fulfills 2 electives for the Sociology major or minor.
-Fulfills 1 elective for the Global Health, Culture, amp Society minor.
+It fulfills 2 electives for the Sociology major or minor, and it fulfills 1 elective for the Global Health, Culture, and Society minor.

 Prior to the summer, students will have one or two pre-departure meetings.

-Classroom lectures and discussion: Classroom work includes seminars at University College in London.
+Classroom Lectures and Discussion: Classroom work includes seminars at University College in London.
 Emory University sociologists and British professors conduct these sessions.
-Daily seminars during the first week concentrate on the origins and description of the British National Health Service and the U.S. health care system.
-Subsequent meetings pertain to various components of health services in Britain.
+Daily seminars during the first week concentrate on the origins and description of the British National Health Service and the US health care system.
+Subsequent meetings pertain to various components of health services in Great Britain.
 Daily seminars during the last week integrate previous lectures and the research projects.

-Practical Experience & Analysis: Visits to health-related sites occur during the middle four weeks of the program.
-News media coverage of current healthcare issues will also be explored.
-Students will reflect on and analyze the site visits and media representations in light of the socio-historical and cultural context of healthcare in the U.K.
+Practical Experience and Analysis: Visits to health-related sites occur during the middle four weeks of the program.
+News media coverage of current health care issues will also be explored.
+Students will reflect on and analyze the site visits and media representations in light of the socio-historical and cultural context of healthcare in the UK.

-Social and Cultural Activities: Special events include some cultural events (music, museums), walking tours, and day excursions to Cambridge and Oxford.
+Social and Cultural Activities: Special events include some cultural events (e.g., music, museums), walking tours, and day excursions to Cambridge and Oxford.
 Students have most weekends free for travel and sightseeing.

 Program Fee includes: room (single dorm room), meal stipend (breakfast allowance), insurance, cultural activities and excursions.